news

 Besides having an effect on the eyes, heart disease is the leading cause of death for women in the United States.
 This makes it especially important to maintain a healthy lifestyle and have regular physicals and eye exams.

-How women can protect their visionWomen are known to be natural caregivers.
+Women are known to be natural caregivers.
 This often means they put others’ needs before their own.
 While this is one of many wonderful qualities women have, it’s important for them to be proactive about their health and well-being too.

-Here are some steps you can take to protect your vision:
+Here are some steps you can take to protect your vision

 Women aged 18 to 60 should have a comprehensive eye exam at least once every two years.
 If you’re considered an at-risk patient due to family history or your own vision history, an eye exam should be performed every year.
 Scheduling and having an eye exam can give you some peace of mind knowing that your vision and eye health is at its best.